"If you've ever become sick after eating a food contaminated with disease-causing bacteria, it's not an experience you want to repeat.

 - Who take certain medicines to control heart rhythm (antiarrhythmics)

 Damage to the nerves in arms, hands, legs, or feet can happen in people taking fluoroquinolones, including AVELOX.
-Talk with your healthcare provider right away if you get any of the following symptoms of peripheral neuropathy in your arms, hands, legs, or feet:
+Stop AVELOX and talk with your healthcare provider right away if you get any of the following symptoms of peripheral neuropathy in your arms, hands, legs, or feet:

 - Sensitivity to sunlight (photosensitivity)